stumathews/UnderstandingLanguageExt/README.md

 * Tutorial36 - Using custom extension method FailureToNone()
 # Misc
 * Tutorial37 - Using pure functions to cache things, ensuring that you need not call expensive calls if they've been done once already.
+* Tutorial38 - Changing state of an object over time (Fold)
 # Todo
 * TutorialA - Partial Functions - Allowing multiple arguments to be 'baked' in and still appear as Math like functions (pure functions)
 * TutorialB - Immutability - Smart constructors, Immutable data-types